 Title: "For teeth requiring endodontic treatment, what are the differences in outcomes of restored endodontically treated teeth compared to implant-supported restorations?"
 (Iqbal 2007)

-This study, which was also a literature review, took into consideration 55 research papers evaluating dental implants and 13 root canal treatment.
-It came to the conclusion that no significant differences in survival rates existed between the two approaches.
+This paper, which was also a literature review, took into consideration 55 research studies that had evaluated dental implants and 13 that evaluated root canal therapy.
+It came to the conclusion that:

 A study by Alley (2004) found that 98% of routine cases treated by endodontists (root canal specialists) were successful vs. 90% for those treated by general dentists.

-Unlike the field of endodontics (root canals) that's been around for decades, implantology is a much newer field.
-It's only been since the 1990's that it's been included in the curriculum of dental schools on a wide-spread basis.
+Unlike the field of endodontics (root canals) that's been taught for decades, implantology (at least the way it's practiced now) is a much newer field.
+It's only been since the 1990's that it's been a regular part of the curriculum of dental schools.